 From Singapore expect to pay between 40 and 50 SGD.

 For live prices and departure times, please visit our :

 The trip by bus is quicker than the train to Singapore and should take around 9 to 11 hours, which includes stopovers for toilet breaks and allowing you to stretch your legs and have some refreshments and food.

-Depending on the bus company, there are a choice of departures that you can take the bus from for your journey to Singapore.
+Depending on the bus company, there is a choice of departures that you can take the bus from for your journey to Singapore.